You are considered an international freshman applicant if you:

 - If you are only applying to Cal State LA, use the institution code of 4399.

 - If you are also applying to other CSU campuses, use the CSU institution code of 3594 – this will allow any CSU campus to retrieve your score.

 - For the ACT, use the Cal State LA institution code of 0320.

 Submit official transcript or other documents only if requested

 If after reviewing your application, it is determined we need additional information, including transcripts, we will notify you by email with instructions and a specific deadline.
-International students not attending U.S. schools will be required to submit official academic records to be considered for admission.
+International students not attending U.S. schools will be required to submit official academic records (with the institution's grading scale) to be considered for admission.
 For a timely decision, please send your high school transcript within 2 weeks of submitting your application.

 Cal State LA uses email as the official means of communication with applicants.
 Applicants are required to maintain a current email address on file with the University, and to check their email regularly.
 You may update your email address at any time by visiting your Golden Eagle Territory (GET) Self-Service Student Center.

 Offers of admission are normally made in February and March for Fall admission.
 All offers of admission will be provisional and subject to verification based on official transcripts and test scores.
 Admission offers may be withdrawn if the GPA, completed courses, course grades, or test scores are lower than what is reported, or if you miss any admission deadlines.
 Please make sure to report accurate information on your application!

 Do I need to respond to an acceptance notification?